VIS4ROB-lab/place_recognition_dataset_ral2019/README.md

 ### Ground truth

+The ground truth for each dataset was automatically annotated using 2 different sequences, a query sequence and a reference sequence.
+The sequences used as reference and query for the available ground truth are:

 * Old City Sequence 1 & 2:

   - Reference Dataset: Old City Sequence 1
   - Query Dataset    : Old City Sequence 2

-More details about the ground truth are available on the links below.
+More details about the ground truth are available on the link below.

 **Old City Sequence 1 & 2** - [Ground truth](https://drive.google.com/open?id=1cC9vanAzaL2FVPyu1zPpz55nKM1DPLWy)